luisbb7183/stat-579-canerferhatoglu/README.md

 - canerferhatoglu
 - I worked on my MS degree and my thesis.
 As well, I tried to do the paperwork to officially get into Iowa State University.
 - I usually work with spatial data
 - I usually make sure my data is correct and does not have pitfalls.
 Then I start working on it.

+Now it should work